2007–08 Worthington's District Cup

 The 2007–08 Worthington's District Cup is the national Rugby Union district cup competition of Wales.
 It is the 35th annual Welsh Districts cup.

-The Winners of this year's competition are Cambrian Welfare RFC (2 times 1996–97, 2007–08).
+Cambrian Welfare RFC were the winners of the event, capturing their second title after previously winning in 1996–97.

 2006-07 final

 The 2006-07 Final took place at the Millennium Stadium, Cardiff.
 The final was competed between Blackwood Stars RFC and Bryncethin RFC.
 The final score was 28 - 18 to Blackwood Stars RFC who won the competition for the second time.